 - EIA carryover funds must be used as originally purposed for English learners and educationally disadvantaged youth.
 The categorical intent continues to be in effect for EIA program funds allocated in the 2012–13 fiscal year and prior, pursuant to California Education Code (EC) sections 54000 et seq. and California Code of Regulations, Title 5, Section 4200.

-- The EIA program Web page provides information on the requirements for carryover funding, additional information is available on the LCFF FAQ Web page.
+- The LCFF FAQ Web page provides additional information on the requirements for carryover funding.

 - EC sections 54000–54028